dcreemer/1pass/README.md

 password* and a *secret key* to access your vault.
 Each of these must be stored in an encrypted file (in ~/.1pass or `$XDG_CONFIG_HOME/1pass`) for 1pass to work correctly.
 1pass encrypts these and all other files with your own gpg key.
 This key, as well as your 1Password login email and domain must be configured in the ~/.1pass/config file.
+The domain is the full domain name that you use to sign-in when you use the 1Password website, for example `example.1password.com` or `subdomain.1password.ca`.

 GPG can be configured to use the ```gpg-agent```, which can prompt for your *gpg* password, and cache it in a local agent for a fixed amount of time.
 If you configure GPG this way, you will only